dabblewriter/easy-signal/README.md

 # Easy Signal

-Two simple interfaces for creating two types of signals.
-The first (and original signal in this module) is a defined event that can be triggered and listened to with a single function.
-The second is a defined data store that allows you to react to changes to that data (popularized by solid-js).
-These two are `EventSignal` and `ReactiveSignal`.
+Two interfaces for creating two types of signals.
+The first (and original signal in this module) is a function that defines an event and can be triggered and listened to with the single function.
+The second is a reactive data store that allows to react to changes (popularized by solid-js).
+These two are `Signal` and `Atom`.

 Full type safety with TypeScript with both use-cases.